 They look closely at the design and overall appearance of the site and how it is a reflection of the image the company wants to create for itself.

 However, UX Design introduces a great shift in website design.
 It forces companies to focus on the user-friendliness of their website with their target end-user in mind.

 While design and aesthetics remain to be essentials in creating a website, companies are now working on how they could make the website experience more friendly to their clientele.

 Looking into how to learn UX designrests in the fact that the consumers’ preference is at the centre of every decision made for the website design.

-The people behind the creation of the website always considers what the clients want to see.
+The people behind the creation of the website always consider what the clients want to see.

 Yet, more importantly, they consider how fast the clients will be able to access the information that they want from the website.
-Their convenience and utmost pleasure is the focus on every UX website design.
+Their convenience and utmost pleasure is the focus of every UX website design.

 The idea of the UX design can be likened to the design process of a ketchup bottle.
-While companies can go for a nice looking bottle to package their product in, they could also opt for something aesthetically appealing, but with more functionality.
+While companies can go for a nice-looking bottle to package their product in, they could also opt for something aesthetically appealing, but with more functionality.

 Putting The User In Every Design